- What is newLISP and what can I do with it?

 17. Is implicit indexing not breaking LISP syntax rules?On the contrary, implicit indexing is a logical extension of the LISP syntax.
 When evaluating s-expressions, the first element is applied as a function to the rest elements in the expression serving as function arguments.
 Implicit indexing is merely looking at members of number, string and list data types as special indexing operators when in the first position of an s-expression.

 On Win32 systems, newLISP has been used inside MS Excel, MS Visual Basic, and the NeoBook GUI application builder.
 On UNIX, newLISP has been used inside the GNumeric spreadsheet.
-On Mac OS X, newLISP has been used as an extension language for the BBEdit editor by having newLISP communicate with BBEdit via standard I/O pipes.
-The Tcl/Tk frontend for newLISP is an example of newLISP integration via network ports.
+On macOS, newLISP has been used as an extension language for the BBEdit editor by having newLISP communicate with BBEdit via standard I/O pipes.
+The Java based Guiserver and the older Tcl/Tk frontend for newLISP are examples of newLISP integration via network ports.

 19. Can I keep my newLISP scripts closed although newLISP is licensed GPL?Yes, you can.
 The gnu.org FAQ for the GPL explains this.
 As long as your scripts do not use other 3rd party GPL'ed software in the form of imported libraries or loaded modules, your newLISP scripts don't need to be GPL licensed.
 Most modules on the newLISP website are unlicensed and don't import other libraries.
 If they do, consult the licenses of those 3rd party libraries.